Car Accident Claim Payouts: How Much is Your Claim Worth?

 Car Accident Claim Payouts: Making a Claim

 Making a claim, in general, can be quite daunting.
-However, we have lots of experience in this area of law and can walk you through each stage.
+However, our team have significant experience in this area of law and can walk you through each stage.
 Beacon Law have dealt with many car accident cases over the years and can provide specialist advice and assistance.
 If you would like to discuss making a claim, contact us using the form at the top of the page, and we will get in touch.

-As part of the claims process, you need to provide evidence to prove negligence, and the car accident wasn’t your fault.
-Part of the evidence involves medical records explaining the full account of the car accident, explaining where it happened, when it happened, and how it happened.
+As part of the claims process, you need to provide evidence to prove negligence of others, and that the car accident wasn’t your fault.
+Part of the evidence involves obtaining medical reports detailing a full account of your injuries.
 Other pieces of evidence such as photographs and witness statements will be used to justify your case.

 What Evidence Do I Need To Collect?

-As soon as the accident happens, make notes and jot down every detail about the road traffic accident straight away.
+As soon as your injuries have been assessed following the accident, you should try and write down the details of the accident as you remember it.
 The best thing to do is note down as many details as you can, even if they seem insignificant at the time.
 You will need to keep all documentation and receipts that are linked to your case.

 Car Accident Claim Payouts: How Much Is My Claim Worth?